ekrich/sbt-scripting/README.md

 The goal of this tutorial is to provide an introduction to scripting on the Scala platform with an emphasis on **sbt** scripting.
 The examples are simple so the focus is on the mechanics and having all the code snippets you need so you can use them as a basis to create scripts for yourself or for your business.

 I became interested in Scala so I decided to attend the Scala Days at Stanford University in 2011.
-The job I had at the time was using Enterprise Java and I knew there was little hope for using Scala there but I really liked the job and projects.
+The job I had at the time was using Enterprise Java and I knew there was little hope for using Scala but I really liked the job and projects.
 I started to write more functional code in Java while learning Scala on the side.
 Eventually I moved to another job and started to use Scala for Gatling (load testing) rather than Apache JMeter.
 I got introduced to [sbt](http://www.scala-sbt.org/) to build the testing code.
 I was really impressed with the **sbt** so I bought **sbt in Action** and started the slow process of learning about **sbt**.

 I was working on our product and all the scripting was in Unix *sh/bash* and we developed on Windows so to test anything with scripting meant you had to push your code to a server to run your code.
 I wrote scripts using Java in the past so I thought it would be great to write them in Scala.
 I looked as Scala scripting but being spoiled by dependency management in **sbt** lead me to **sbt** scripting.
 I also had run across [Ammonite Ops](http://ammonite.io/#Ammonite-Ops) since my mind was focused on shell scripting.
 I thought it would be nifty to add this dependency in a sbt script so I could use the library.
 The first thing I found was that scripting was not supported on Windows and in Linux your file needed to end in `.scala` rather than `.sh` or without an extension.
 Needless to say I was disappointed.